- Home to DLR

 - Be certain to give your insurance company all the information they need.
 Incorrect or incomplete information can cause a delay in processing your claim and possibly lead to the claim not being paid in full.

 - Keep copies and records of all correspondence and related documents between you and your insurance companies.

 - Write down information about your telephone and in-person contacts, including the date, name and title of the person you spoke with and what was said.
-Also, keep a record of your time and expenses.
+Keep a record of your time and expenses.

 - If you are unclear what is covered or what a particular provision in your policy means, ask.

 - If there is a disagreement about the claim settlement, ask the company for the specific language in the policy that is in question.
-Find out if the disagreement is because you and the insurance company interpret your policy differently.
+Determine if the disagreement is because you and your insurance company interpret your policy differently.

 Don't Rush into a Settlement